 - a common associated problem that SPD kids and parents deal with on a nightly basis.

-- Tactile defensiveness: description, signs and symptoms, effects of, and ways to provide tactile stimulation that will help your child tolerate this type of input.
+- A description, signs and symptoms, effects of, and ways to provide tactile stimulation that will help your child tolerate this type of input.

 Fine Motor Skills Activities For Children

 - An extensive article about the importance of fine motor development, and, the top recommended fine motor skills activities for children to help them develop their fine motor skills.